Azure/data-api-builder/docs/configuration-file.md

 #### Host

 `mode`: Define if the engine should run in `production` mode or in `development` mode.
 Only when running in development mode the underlying database errors will be exposed in detail.
 Optional.
 Default value is `production`.
+With `production` mode, the default `--LogLevel` is `Error` whereas with `development` mode it is `Debug`.
+These default log levels can be overridden by starting the engine through `dab` cli as mentioned [here](./running-using-dab-cli.md#run-engine-using-dab-cli).

 `cors`: CORS configuration